simonmichael/hledger/hledger/hledger.m4.md

   is inferred from transacted cost and vice versa.
 Or when the account name ends with a lot subaccount, cost basis can also be inferred from that.
 3. **Lot movement inference** - acquired lots become subaccounts; transfers and disposals select from existing lots using some reduction method.
-4. **Disposal balancing** - disposal transactions are checked for balance using their lots' cost basis, and gain amounts/postings are inferred if missing.
+4. **Gain posting inference and checking** - in disposal transactions, hledger infers a realised-gain / unrealised-gain posting pair from the lots' cost basis, or checks the user's explicit gain amount against it.
 5. **Lot detail hiding** - lot subaccounts and some lot-related generated postings are hidden, for simpler reports, unless `--lots` is used.

 Error checking is performed throughout, so problems like missing lot cost, ambiguous selectors,